Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Results

 \subsection{Receiver Operating Characteristic}

 In this section, we discuss the Receiver Operating Characteristic (ROC) curve (see Figure~\ref{fig:ROCcompilation}), which shows the true positive rate (tpr) as a function of false positive rate (fpr) for a given model and test set.
-The true positive rate is defined as the number of true positives divided by the total number of positives (completeness of the positive identifications).
-The false positive rate is defined as the number of false positives divided by the total number of negatives (impurity of the identifications).
+The true positive rate is defined as the number of lenses correctly identified as positive divided by the total number of real lenses.
+The false positive rate is defined as the number of non-lenses incorrectly identified as positive divided by the total number of non-lenses.
 The ROC curve illustrates the performance of our trained model as we vary the discrimination threshold.

 The classifier model assigns a score to each test image, which is a probability that the image is a strong lensing system.
 To construct the ROC curve, we rank the test images by probability, and calculate the tpr and fpr for decreasing discrimination threshold.